transloadit/node-sdk/README.md

 #### TransloaditClient.listTemplates(params, cb)

 Retrieves a list of all your templates from Transloadit.
 The `params` parameter can contain properties such as `order`, `sort`, and `page`.
 For a list of all available params please check [this entry](https://transloadit.com/docs/api-docs/#retrieve-template-list) in the Transloadit API docs.

+#### TransloaditClient.streamTemplates(params)

+Creates an objectMode readable stream that automates handling of listTemplates pagination.

 ## Contributing